zMyrddin/z-stash-front-v3/README.md

 This app will mainly have 3 types of users:

 - **Intelligence Agent/s**
 This is an Admin role where they can CRUD existing entries of "stashes" and Members.
-They are part of "zGroup" specifically tasked with the management and dissemination of this information.
+They are part of "Fireflies" specifically tasked with the management of this information.

 - **Member: Scout**
-These are members of the "zGroup" tasked to find resources for all.
+These are members of "Fireflies" tasked to find resources for all.
 Be it ammunition, gear, food, water, or potential encampment areas.

 - **Member: Regular**
-These are regular members of "zGroup".
+These are regular members of "Fireflies".
 These could be a previous farmer, accountant, or whatnot.

 ### **Z-Stash Inventory System User Stories:**

 **Intelligence Agent**
 1. As an intelligence agent, I want to CRUD entries for my scouts and members such as stash size, address, contents, and any important notes, so that I can efficiently manage and organize the group's resources.
-2. As an Intelligence Agent, I want to view a comprehensive list of all zGroup members, including Scouts and Regular Members, with the ability to update their information, so that I can maintain an up-to-date database and allocate resources effectively
+2. As an Intelligence Agent, I want to view a comprehensive list of all Fireflies members, including Scouts and Regular Members, with the ability to update their information, so that I can maintain an up-to-date database and allocate resources effectively
 3. As an Intelligence Agent, I want to receive real-time alerts and notifications for any suspicious activities or anomalies in stash entries, ensuring that I can quickly respond to potential security threats and protect the group's resources.

 **Scout**